Gwennid/africa-wgs-descriptive/data-generation/readme.md

 Three filtering approaches were compared for the SNPs on the X chromosome: GATK VQSR with only the X chromosome variants as input for the VariantRecalibrator step, tranche level of 99.9; GATK VQSR with the X and the autosomes variants as input for the VariantRecalibrator step, tranche level of 99.9; and hard filtering with GATK SelectVariants and VariantFiltration and the following thresholds: FisherStrand (FS>60.0), QualByDepth (QD<2.0), RMSMappingQuality (MQ<40.0), StrandOddsRatio (SOR>3), MappingQualityRankSumTest (MQRankSum<12.5), and ReadPosRankSumTest (ReadPosRankSum< -8.0).

 Based on the number of variants kept by each approach and the overlap between the callsets, we decided to continue with the VQSR where both the X chromosomal and the autosomal variants are fed to VariantRecalibrator, for the SNP - see [step_X.4_SNP-VQSR.sh](step_X.4_SNP-VQSR.sh) - and the indels - [step_X.5_indel-VQSR.sh](step_X.5_indel-VQSR.sh).
+We used the same resources like for the autosomes.

 ### Additional filtering (step X5)